Every Child a Graduate: Improving High School Graduation

 See Graduation of Students with Disabilities

-Q. Are students who attend school until age 20 or 21 considered drop-outs in the new adjusted cohort rates?
+Q. Are students who attend school through age 20 or 21 considered drop-outs in the new adjusted cohort rates?

-A. No. While students who continue in school until age 20 or 21 will not be counted as an “on-time” graduate in the four-year rate, students that are “Known to be continuing” are not counted as dropouts whether educated to age 19, 20, 21, or for more than 13 years of public education.
+A. No. While students who continue in school through age 20 or 21 will not be counted as an “on-time” graduate in the four-year rate, students that are “Known to be Continuing” are not counted as dropouts whether educated through age 19, 20, 21, or for more than 13 years of public education.

-In addition to the four-year adjusted cohort rate, DPI plans to report an extended rate.
-Through 2011-12, DPI will continue to use the current graduation rate.
-Starting in 2012-13, DPI will use a new extended rate—the six-year adjusted cohort graduation rate—as an additional accountability measure.
-All students who earn a regular diploma within six years are credited in the six-year adjusted cohort rate.
+In addition to the four-year adjusted cohort rate, DPI reports an extended rate.
+In 2012-13, DPI began to use an extended rate—the six-year adjusted cohort graduation rate—as an additional accountability measure.
+All students who earn a regular diploma within six years or less are credited in the six-year adjusted cohort rate.

 Q. What happens to the graduation rate when a student is incarcerated?

-A. There are appropriate exit types for students who are incarcerated in a diploma-granting facility such as a Department of Corrections (adult) prison, juvenile correctional facility (Ethan Allen, Lincoln Hills, or Southern Oaks), or Health and Family Services facility where they can continue their education— and, thus, are no longer enrolled in your district.
+A. There are appropriate exit types for students who are incarcerated in a diploma-granting facility such as a Department of Corrections (adult) prison, juvenile correctional facility (Lincoln Hills or Copper Lake Schools), or a Health and Family Services facility where they can continue their education— and, thus, are no longer enrolled in the local school district.
 If they are exited with a “Known to be Continuing” exit type, they will not be included in the district graduation rate.

 Student enrollment is based upon where a student is housed (i.e., where a student sleeps).
 As such, students in a juvenile detention facility or county jail are enrolled in the district where the jail or detention center is located.
 FAPE (free appropriate public education) responsibility for special education students then transfers to the new district.
 (Note: ISES/WSLS transfer occurs within 96 hours.)